MehrnazFani/Dataset-for-Soccer-Action-Recognition-by-PARHN/README.md

 </p>
 <p align="center"> Diving: a)Front view&nbsp; &nbsp;b)Side view </p>

-# Dataset: Soccer action recognition 4 classes(SAR4)
+# Soccer Action Recognition with 4 classes(SAR4) dataset:
 SAR4 is a dataset generated for action recognition of individual soccer players from videos.
 It is composed of 1292 sequences of soccer videos with various lengths changing in the range of 5 to 59 frames per sequence.
-The SAR4 dataset is generated following the below steps:
+The SAR4 dataset is generated from 131 origial sequences following the below steps:
 + The YouTube videos are collected for four action types in soccer, i.e., goal-keeper diving, player shooting, receiving pass and giving pass.
 + The videos are trimmed by removing the extra frames from start and end of the sequences, which were not related to the action.
 + The target player is manually tracked in all frames of the sequence, i.e, bbox around the target player is annotated.
-> To increase number of video sequences in SAR4, data augmentation has been performed by: Scaling the frames, temporally changing lengths of sequences (by cutting few first/and last frames of the sequence, or by omitting odd/even frames of the sequence), rotating the frames with a random angle in the interval of $[-10^O, 10^O]$
++ To increase number of video sequences to 1292 in SAR4, data augmentation has been performed by: Scaling the frames, temporally changing lengths of sequences (by cutting few first/and last frames of the sequence, or by omitting odd/even frames of the sequence), rotating the frames with a random angle in the interval of $[-10^O, 10^O]$